History of Bingo

 19th Century Bingo: Germany's Education

-Developing a tombola-style structure, this game was primarily used to help children improve their maths and spelling skills.
+Developing a tombola-style structure, this game was primarily used to help children improve their maths and spelling.
 Like Le Lotto, this game gave players a game card on which a selection of numbers or letters were printed.
 Using a tombola drum, the master of ceremonies would then draw tiles and the first player to cover a set amount of numbers or spell out a certain word would be declared the winner.

 As Le Lotto and Germany's tombola game began to proliferate and spread across Europe, the next major milestone in bingo's evolution came courtesy of Hugh J. Ward in the 20th century.